Ready to Get Cooking?

-This is the best Express Yeasted cornbread recipe for Breadmaker!
-The interior of the bread has a warm golden color, from the cornmeal.
-The cornmeal also provided wonderful texture, and a slight flavour of corn.
-Reminiscent of a corn flavoured brioche.
-Phenomenal crust, try making toast from this bread, and you’ll be very happy.
+This is the best Express Yeasted cornbread recipe for Bread maker!
+The interior of the bread has a warm golden colour from the cornmeal.
+The cornmeal also provided wonderful texture and a slight flavour of corn.
+Reminiscent of a corn-flavoured brioche.
+With the phenomenal crust, try making toast from this bread, and you’ll be delighted.

 A quick 58-minute cornbread that is super yummy.
-Perfect for people who just do not have 3 1/2 hours to wait for their bread to cook.
+It is perfect for people who do not have 3 1/2 hours to wait for their bread to cook.

 - Attach the kneading blade in the Bread Maker pan.

-- Carefully insert bread pan into Bread Maker and gently close the lid.
+- Carefully insert the bread pan into Bread Maker and gently close the lid.

 - Open the lid and while using Oven Mitt, firmly grasp the bread pan handle and gently pull the pan straight up and out of the machine.
 CAUTION: The Bread Maker and pan may be very hot!
 Always handle with care.